 Map of US National Parks

-- Save money by getting the America the Beautiful Annual Pass if you plan on visiting more than one National Park within one year.
-This is good for any of the 400+ National Park units, Forest Service, BLM, and more.
+- Save money by getting the America the Beautiful Annual Pass if you visit more than one National Park within one year.
+This is good for any 400+ National Park units, Forest Service, BLM, and more.
 It is not accepted at state parks.

 - Free days at the national park: Birthday of MLK Jr (Jan), First day of National Park Week (Apr), National Park Service Birthday (Aug 25), National Public Lands Day (Sept), Veterans Day (Nov)

-- If you are visiting any other dates, just know that entrance fees go towards supporting the parks.
+- If you visit on other dates, know those entrance fees support the parks.